 Update: The American Healthcare Act of 2017 (AHCA) was voted on and passed the House of Representatives by two votes on May 4, 2017.
 The AHCA underwent numerous amendments and modifications, including the "Upton amendment," which is not discussed in this article but was a last-minute addition made to sway moderates to support the bill.
 The Upton amendment will provide an extra \$8 billion from 2018 to 2023 for states that obtain waivers under the MacArthur amendment, which is another late addition to the bill that would enable states to allow medical underwriting for pre-existing conditions for consumers who do not maintain continuous coverage.
-The funds would be used to help pay for coverage for those who are medically underwritten in state high-risk pools, etc. Interestingly, the Upton amendment seems to undercut some of the intent of the MacArthur amendment, since the MacArthur amendment was meant to be a punitive measure for people who did not maintain continuous coverage; the Upton amendment would make the effects of the penalty imposed by the MacArthur amendment relatively moot.
+The funds would be used to help pay for coverage for those who are medically underwritten in state high-risk pools, etc. Interestingly, the Upton amendment seems to undercut some of the intent of the MacArthur amendment, since the MacArthur amendment would make the effects of the penalty imposed by the MacArthur amendment relatively moot.
 While this amendment allowed House Leadership to garner the votes needed to actually pass the bill and move it forward to the Senate, the vote was extremely close and is likely to face an uphill battle and undergo numerous revisions in the more moderate Senate.
 Thus, closely examining other viable ACA replacement plans, particularly those put forward by Senators, is a worthwhile enterprise as it may help to predict what will become of the AHCA in the future.